tyler-Github/MyProBlog/data/blog/Hacking cookie clicker.md

 Game.cookies = Infinity
 ```

 That is everything for hacking cookie clicker.
-If you want to see some hacks for a sifferent browser game, write it into the comments and I might do a blog about it.
+If you want to see some hacks for a different browser game, write it into the comments and I might do a blog about it.